Agency DM Automation: 10+ Client Operations

 Problem: You update a template for Client A. Client B’s automation (using same template) now says the wrong thing.

-Solution: Copy templates per client, don’t reference shared master.
+Prevention: Copy templates per client, don’t reference shared master.
 Or use Notion database views filtered by client.

 Mistake 3: Manual Performance Tracking